OutSystems/docs-product/src/migration-to-odc/setup-assessement-tool.md

     </div>

-1. Still in the Service Center of the same Environment, ensure [**Single Sign-On Betwwen App Types**](../security/configure-authentication.md) is enabled.
+1. Still in Service Center of the same Environment, ensure [**Single Sign-On Between App Types**](../security/configure-authentication.md) is enabled.

 ### Install the Probe in the Development environment { #probe-dev }